The Lizzie Borden ax murders remain one of America’s most long-lasting mysteries.

 The Investigation

-The Autopsy Findings and Murder Weapon
+Autopsy and Murder Weapon

 Dr. D. W. Millard conducted the autopsies on Andrew and Abby Borden, revealing the gruesome extent of their injuries.